KarimIssa1/KarimIssa1/README.md

 ## Hi there 👋

-I'm a Lebanese/Canadian full-stack developer focusing on being a Front-End developer.
+I'm a Lebanese/Canadian full-stack web developer focusing on being a Front-End developer.
 I studied at Le Wagon in 2024.

 🔭 I'm currently working on ShopWise my first phone app idea!
 Check it out on: https://github.com/chrononaut76/rails-shopwise